gboyce1967/boat-tracker/README.md

 A complete, production-ready GPS tracking web application with user authentication, float plans, weather integration, and secure API endpoints designed for maritime navigation.

+## 📖 Background

+I built this using the **Warp AI terminal**.
+I needed a way for my family to be able to keep track of me when underway.
+We use [Bareboat Necessities](https://bareboat-necessities.github.io/) running on a Raspberry Pi 5 on the boat and use SignalK to transmit the GPS data back to the boat-tracker.

+It started out as just a tracker and I realized pretty quickly that some other features would be useful.
+So, I added:

+- 🌤️ **Weather and radar** that updates based on GPS location every 15 minutes
+- ⛵ **Boat information page** with vessel specs and photos
+- 🗺️ **Track management** - ability to lay tracks where I've been
+- 📍 **Waypoint and route uploads** for navigation planning
+- 📋 **Float plan page** for detailed trip planning

+Now my wife is very happy and feeling much more secure while I'm away.
+I hope this helps you as well!

 ## ✨ Features

 - **🔐 Secure Authentication** - User management with role-based access